-Compare the velocity of sunlight for somebody on a rocketship headed straight for the sun at half the speed of light and somebody standing on Earth.
+Compare the velocity of sunlight for somebody on a rocketship headed straight for the sun and somebody standing on Earth.
 Which of the following is true?

 A: the person on the rocket measures a higher velocity for the light from the Sun.